microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/mobileappmanagementpolicies-delete-includedgroups.md

 ---
-title: "Delete group from mobile app management policy"
+title: "Delete includedGroup"
-description: "Delete group from the includedGroups collection of a mobile app management policy."
+description: "Delete a group from the includedGroups collection of a mobile app management policy."
 author: "ravennMSFT"
 localization_priority: Normal
 ms.prod: "directory-management"